Using Fortanix Data Security Manager for MongoDB Encryption at Rest - Linux

 Perform the following steps to change the authentication method:

-2. Click the SAVE button.
+2. Click SAVE.

-3. On the Add certificate dialog box, click the UPLOAD NEW CERTIFICATE button to upload the certificate file or paste the content of the certificate generated in previous section.
+3. On the Add certificate dialog box, click the UPLOAD NEW CERTIFICATE to upload the certificate file or paste the content of the certificate generated in previous section.

-4. Select both the check boxes to confirm your understanding about the action.
+4. Select both check boxes to confirm your understanding of the action.

-5. Click the UPDATE button to save the changes.
+5. Click UPDATE to save the changes.

 3.0 Configuring Encryption in MongoDB